 Many Chinatown restaurants stay open deep into the night.
 To get there by foot, go west to Spadina Avenue and south to Dundas Street West; by public transit, take the subway from Bloor station or Wellesley Station to Dundas station and get the streetcar (there’s a bus at the moment) west to Spadina.
 Alternately, you could take an Uber, Lyft or taxi.
 Lots of the places, like Swatow Restaurant at 309 Spadina Avenue, are colourful and lively and full of good food, and we hear that if you order “Cold Tea,” you’ll get served something better.

 Then there’s the Ossington strip, a relatively new party spot.
 Get a ride or take the subway from Bloor station or Wellesley Station to Dundas station and get the streetcar or bus west to Ossington.
-Some of the many cool places around here are The Painted Lady, The Red Light, Get Well, The Dakota Tavern and Opera Bob’s.
+Some of the many cool places around here are The Painted Lady, Get Well, The Dakota Tavern and Opera Bob’s.
 If it’s a Monday, walk down Ossington to Reposado to catch local celeb Sean Dean spinning vinyl.

 Queen Street West